MagnaCapax/nodeAgent/README.md

   ```
   - `maintenance_until` – ISO8601 timestamp or epoch after which collectors resume automatically.
 - Shared helpers in `/opt/mcxNodeAgent/lib/` expose PHP functions such as `loadConfig()`, `resolvePingTargets()`, and a JSON-safe logging facility emitting to `/var/log/mcxNodeAgent/agent.log` with a state-directory fallback.
-- Collectors write JSON snapshots into `/var/lib/mcxNodeAgent` (or the configured state directory), after which `build_payload.php` assembles a combined payload for `submit_payload.php` to POST.
+- Collectors write JSON snapshots into `/var/lib/mcxNodeAgent` (or the configured state directory), after which `cron/tasks/build_payload.php` assembles a combined payload for `cron/tasks/submit_payload.php` to POST.
 - Schema definitions and narrative field descriptions reside in `schemas/API.md`.
 Downstream services should track those notes to remain compatible with the agent's payload contract.

 ## Distro & Dependency Checks